Workforce members pose in safety gear

 People experiencing homelessness are particularly vulnerable to threats like heat and flooding.
 By helping them access critical resources, the City of Raleigh builds a healthier, safer community.
 This makes our community more resilient to climate impacts.

 The City is collaborating with The Great Raleigh Cleanup (TGRC) and A Place at the Table on “The Workforce” program.
 This program employs people experiencing homelessness.
 Participants beautify City locations such as parks, waterways, and roadsides.
 Through the program, we connect residents to resources that can help them access shelter and other needs.
 The program helps make Raleigh a more beautiful place to live, work, and play.
-It also supports equity and resilience by creating education and engagement with the community.
+It also supports resilience by creating education and engagement with the community.

 Participants earn a living-wage rate of $18/hour, and they receive a meal at A Place at the Table, a pay-what-you-can café.